vanilla/presentations/lunchnlearn/AvoidingCSSSideEffects/avoiding-css-side-effects.md

 ## State

-In Vanilla, we use the SMACCS style "is" or "has" prefixes for states.
+In Vanilla, we use the SMACSS style "is" or "has" prefixes for states.
 Example: "isActive").
 These state classes are meant to not be used alone, but with another class.

 ```
 .categoriesNav-item.isActive { ... }